automation-study-material/automation-testing/docs/rest-assured/soap-vs-rest.md

 **Hotel Front Desk**

-You check in → Room 305\
+You check in → Room 305
-Next day room service knows: - Room number\
+Next day room service knows:
+- Room number
 - Preferences

 ➡️ Because they remember you